 All cases are archived on our website.
 To view them sorted by number, diagnosis or category, visit our Home Page and click on the Case of the Week button on the left hand side.
 To subscribe or unsubscribe to the Case of the Week or our other email lists, click here.

 Thanks to Dr. Ankur Sangoi, El Camino Hospital (California), for contributing this case.
+This case was reviewed in May 2020 by Dr. Jennifer Bennett, University of Chicago and Dr. Carlos Parra-Herran, University of Toronto.
 To contribute a Case of the Week, follow the guidelines on our Case of the Week page.

 A 43 year old woman presented with uterine bleeding, leading to an endometrial biopsy.
 She subsequently underwent a total abdominal hysterectomy.

 What is your diagnosis?